Servers can be exposed to many hazards.

 - If space permits, provide workers with a server's station close to the serving area.

-Slips, trips, and falls can happen in the serving area while young workers are performing in any of the following areas:
+Slips, trips, and falls can happen in the serving area while workers are performing in any of the following areas:

 - around ice bins which can be slippery